Homelessness in Florida: Panhandling

-In 2007, St. Petersburg, Florida passed half a dozen new ordinances aimed at homelessness and begging, including banning storage of belongings in public spaces and making it illegal to sleep in many public areas.
-Moreover, in 2006, Orlando, Florida passed ordinances that banned groups from feeding more than 25 people in public parks.
+In 2007, St. Petersburg, Florida passed six ordinances aimed at homelessness and begging, including banning the storage of belongings in public spaces and making it illegal to sleep in many public areas.
+In 2006, Orlando, Florida passed ordinances that banned groups from feeding more than 25 people in public parks.
 In 2011, Huffington Post reported how the activist group Food Not Bombs had twelve members arrested for feeding panhandlers and beggars in Orlando, illustrating a new shift in ordinance punitive-ness aiming at not just those begging or panhandling but those willing to give.
-In Fort Lauderdale, Florida, it is forbidden to give food to homeless in parks also, illustrating the extent of anti-panhandling laws and their expansion in society.
-A report called 'Criminalising Crises', published by The National Law Centre on Homelessness and Poverty (NLCHP) highlights how the legal system criminalizes homelessness and does nothing to solve social problems.
+In Fort Lauderdale, Florida, it is forbidden to give food to the homeless in parks, also illustrating the extent of anti-panhandling laws and their expansion in society.
+A report called Criminalising Crises, published by The National Law Centre on Homelessness and Poverty (NLCHP), highlights how the legal system criminalizes homelessness and does nothing to solve social problems.
 For example, in Alachua County, Florida, police can issue 'Notice to Appear' options for many offenses, including panhandling, but this requires a permanent address.
 Many panhandlers do not have an address, and consequently the police must arrest the individual, placing them in jails instead of dealing with their homelessness.
 The NLCHP also published a report, "No Safe Place," which highlights one of Florida's cities with the strongest criminalization policies: Clearwater, Florida.
-Clearwater has nearly half of its homeless population (42%) without access to emergency housing or affordable housing and, like other cities such as Orlando, heavily punishes sleeping or sitting in public and panhandling or begging.
+Clearwater has nearly half of its homeless population (42%) without access to emergency housing or affordable housing, and like other cities, such as Orlando, it heavily punishes sleeping or sitting in public and panhandling or begging.

-Creative Housing Solutions in Florida found that to reduce the cycle of homeless and beggars going through criminal justice system and health care system, it would be more sustainable if permanent housing was given to chronically homeless, saving Central Florida $21,000 per person in law enforcement costs.
+Creative Housing Solutions in Florida found that to reduce the cycle of homeless and beggars going through the criminal justice and health care systems, it would be more sustainable to provide permanent housing to the chronically homeless, saving Central Florida $21,000 per person in law enforcement costs.

 Some anti-panhandling laws have been found to be unconstitutional.
-Tampa's 2013 ordinance, which completely banned panhandling in the downtown area, was ruled unconstitutional by a federal judge in 2016.
-The city of Sarasota also revised its panhandling and solicitation laws in response to this decision.
+Tampa's 2013 ordinance, which banned panhandling in the downtown area, was ruled unconstitutional by a federal judge in 2016.
+Sarasota also revised its panhandling and solicitation laws in response to this decision.